zhengshuai1001/JiKouCompany/README.md

 Let go of those who bring you down and surround yourself with those who bring out the best in you.

 Be curious about everything.
 Never stop learning.
 Never stop growing.

+The only thing standing between you and your goal is the story you keep telling yourself as to why you can't achieve it.